shmcminn/digitalframeworks-spring19/README.md

 **Class 1: Start here!** (July 2)
 * Assessment quiz
 * What can data do
-* steps to a data story:
+* Steps to a data story:
-   * find data
+   * Find data
-   * clean data
+   * Clean data
-   * analyze/interview data
+   * Analyze/interview data
-   * present data
+   * Present data
-* Learn how to critique data stories/vis
+* Learn how to critique data stories/visualizations
 * Kinds of data journalism
 * Introduce final project
 * **Assignment**: Come up with two final project ideas, complete first data reporting critique on a published data story related to each topic